julik/sylens/README.markdown

 Checkout or download the Git repo.
 Then, drop the directory into your `$HOME/.nuke` and add it to your `init.py` which is in `$HOME/.nuke` like so:

-    nuke.addPluginPath('sylens-master') # For the unzipped Github repository
+    nuke.pluginAddPath('sylens-master') # For the unzipped Github repository

 When you start Nuke the next time there is going to be an extra icon in your node toolbar.